iLib-js/message-accumulator/README.md

 Step 2.
 Walk the AST, accumulating text as appropriate using addText and pushing contexts for any nodes that do not mark a break in the text.
-For example, if your HTML parser has some text followed by the "b" tag, then that "b" tag should not cause a break in the text and the accumulation should continue.
+For example, if your HTML parser has some text followed by the "b" tag, then that "b" tag should not cause a break in the text.
+The code should push a new context and continue to accumulate more text.

 Step 3.
-At some point, the parser will eventually come to a node in the AST that marks a break in the translatable message or it will come to the end of the file.
-For example, in HTML, you might encounter a &lt;div&gt;
+At some point, the parser will eventually come to a node in the AST that marks a break in the translatable message.
+(Or it will come to the end of the file!)
+For example in HTML, you might encounter a &lt;div&gt;
 tag.
 When this happens, the current value of the message accumulator is the translatable string.
-The code can retrieve the string using the getString method, and you can send this string into your localization process.
+The code can retrieve the string using the getString method, and this string can be sent into the localization process.
+Typical the code will then create a new MessageAccumulator instance for the next piece of text.

-## Localizing your source file
+### Localizing your source file

-At some point, the translations of all the strings extracted using the method in the previous section will be done.
-The localized file can be reconstructed.
+At some point, the translations of all the strings will be done, and the localized file can be reconstructed.

-You start with the source file and the translated version of the string from your localization system.
-(Resource files?
-Translation server?)
+To do this, the code starts with the source file and the set of translations from your localization system, in the form of resource files or a translation server.

 Step 1.
 The source file is reparsed and re-walked as above, but this time, you keep track of nodes in the AST by pushing them into your contexts.
-This creates a mapping between contexts and the AST nodes that they represent.
+This decorates the nodes in the accumulator with the AST nodes.
+Doing this creates a mapping between contexts and the AST nodes that they represent.
 The push() method takes a parameter that is your AST node.